fluencelabs/nox/docs/protocol.md

 ### Block processing

 Once the block has passed through Tendermint consensus, it is delivered to the state machine.
 State machine passes block transactions to the WebAssembly VM causing the latter to change state.
-The virtual machine state is essentially a block of memory that can be split into chunks to compute the virtual machine Merkle Root.
+The virtual machine state is essentially a block of memory that can be split into chunks to compute the virtual machine Merkle root.
 We can say that the virtual machine state `k + 1` is derived by applying transactions in the block `k` to the virtual machine state `k`.

 ```go
 type WasmCode = []Chunk